Photo by Elayne Woods

-That fall in downtown Lincoln, Nebraska I became a street musician alongside a pack of other soon to be label mates.
+That Fall, in downtown Lincoln, Nebraska, alongside a pack of other soon to be label mates, we all decided to busk on the street.
 Gunter Voelker, of Jack Hotel and Max Morrissey of Bud Heavy and the High Lifes would meet downtown and trade songs, with a case open for tips.
 It wasn’t much about money as it was about sharing our songs, learning from one another and studying each others styles.
 Shortly thereafter, after realizing so much incredible music was happening in Lincoln, I started a record label called Sower Records.

 Throughout this time, I was writing music outside of The Bottle Tops that didn’t quite fit that honky tonk, high energy sound.
 These songs were always held in the wings, and I always knew at a later time they might become something.